Staff Scientist at the Cornell High Energy Synchrotron Source (CHESS)

 - List of Publications

-- Statement of Research summarizing examples of recent research, including contributions to instrumentation or method development, if applicable, and ideas for contributing to synchrotron science, technology, and/or developing user communities.
+- Statement of Research Interests, summarizing scientific accomplishments, instrumentation and method contributions, and ideas for future development of synchrotron science, technology, and user communities.

 To apply for this job please visit academicjobsonline.org.